2025: Review of My Year

 Websites that win clients: How to create or update your online home

-My website (proofnow.co.uk) has been searchable since I first built it when my business was born.
-I rebranded to update my branding image.
+My website proofnow.co.uk has been searchable since I first built it when my business was born.
+I rebranded to update my branding.
 Clients find me most often through the contact from on my website, so I know it works and is seen.
-I’ve written a couple of blog posts about 6 Website features you should check.
+I’ve written a blog post called 6 Website features you should check.

-However, I felt it was time to modernise it as I direct publishers towards Proofnow, my shop window, to show my availability for proofreading projects.
+However, I felt it was time to modernise it as I direct publishers towards Proofnow Proofreader as my shop window.

 The session reminded me of the impact my website must make and how I can influence that impact.
-For example, declutter by reducing word count, use quality images, design call to action (CTA) buttons with branding colours instead of using hyperlinks, reduce ‘Click here’ links (label what the links actually do, and … make best use of space.
+For example, declutter by reducing the word count, use quality images, design call to action (CTA) buttons with my branding colours instead of using hyperlinks, reduce ‘Click here’ links (label what the links actually do, and … make best use of space.
 Tweaking my website will be my first business priority after conference.

 Using referencing tools